joatis/control_panel/docs/specs/organization/organization_definition.md

 #### Summary

-The create organization function is invoked when a POST request is made to the organization route.
+The create organization function is invoked when a POST request is made to the organization api route.
 If all required parameters are valid, a record is inserted into the 'organization' table/collection.
 The name value must be unique to every individual organization.
 The default value of disabled should be false (0).
+The organization_uuid should be created using the database UUID function output as a value.

 #### Responses